This is a short step-by-step guide on how to format an ebook in Microsoft Word.

 Just think about what happens when you read an ebook in landscape or portrait mode and how the text changes and flows.

 Also, reading an ebook on different screen sizes, from a smartphone to a tablet, needs fluid text.
 The best method to achieve this is to eliminate paragraph and line breaks.

 I know many authors who get a little upset about not having a line space between paragraphs, but this is an ebook and not a book.

-In the image, you can see that first line indent is used to create paragraphs with no line spacing before and after a line.
+In the image above, you can see that there is a first line indent to create paragraphs with no line spacing before and after a line.

 The most important point about creating an ebook file in Word is maintaining consistency throughout the whole document.

-The fact that a book takes an awfully long time to write creates most of the problems, as little attention is taken with regard to formatting while in the process of writing.
+The fact that a book takes a long time to write creates most of the problems.
+You pay little attention to formatting when you are in the process of writing.

-Then getting your ebook approved is easy.
-So happy ebook formatting.
+Then you will find that getting your ebook approved is easy.

 We now also have a video guide to help you to format your ebooks for Kindle or Smashwords.